sopel-irc/sopel-unicode/README.md

 [Sopel] plugin for information lookup on Unicode codepoints.

 This plugin is designed as a drop-in replacement for the built-in `unicode_info` plugin.
+It provides:

 * The [General Category] of each codepoint
 * Optional support for Unicode Character Database (UCD) versions newer than the Python release used to run Sopel, if [`unicodedata2`] is available